mykha1l/MusicVotingServer/README.md

 # MusicVotingServer
 Bachelor Project

+Structure:
+- mvs-spring - contains backend.
+Written in Java with Spring Boot framework, using Maven for building.
+- MVS-WebApp - contains frontend.
+Written in JavaScript ES6 with React framework, using Webpack for bundling.
+In addition this directory contains a directory with mp3 song files.
+- mvs_flutter - mobile native client made with Flutter.
+Supports both Android and iOs.

 <img src="rasp.jpg" alt="Raspberry Pi photo" border="0" width="300"></a>

 Music Voting Server - is an application that generates playlists according to collected votes from users and plays music.
 It runs in a local wi-fi network and can be installed on Raspberry Pi (or any other computer).